Trinity Men’s Squash Tops Harvard in National Championship

 "I always dreamed that we'd come back to win the National Championship after losing it, and here we are," Head Coach Paul Assaiante said, after the team clinched their their first title since 2011.
 "I wanted this for the guys and I wanted this for Trinity.
 To see them work so hard and to be able to savor this moment…it was my dream."

 The title didn't come easy for the Bantams, who lost two of their first three matches to start the day.
 Senior co-captain Johan Detter (Malmoe, Sweden) picked up a key 3-1 win to spark Trinity in the first wave and prevent the Bantams from dropping in a 3-0 hole.
-Detter played on the same court where the National Championship was decided last year.
+Detter, who was honored as the Potter Cup MVP, played on the same court where the National Championship was decided last year.

 "It feels so good right now," Detter said after his match.
 "I was nervous heading in, but I knew I needed to win."